P2GR/datamapper/docs/guide/models/get-iterated.md

 $user = new User();
 $user->get_iterated();

-// ❌ Won't work - no array access
+// Does not support direct array access echo $user->all[0]->name;
-echo $user->all[0]->name;
 echo $user->all[5]->email;

-// ✅ Only foreach iteration works
-foreach ($user as $u) {
+// Use foreach iteration instead foreach ($user as $u) {
     echo $u->name;
 }